Maseerah03/Maseerahs-LearnsConnect/TUTOR_PREVIEW_README.md

 # Tutor Preview Feature

-This document explains the new tutor preview functionality added to the EduXperience landing page.
+This document explains the new tutor preview functionality added to the LearnsConnect landing page.

 ## Overview